raub/gsom_pawns/README.md

 Notable **example files:**
 - `res://maps/gdtricks/misc/teleport.tscn` - an example of `extends GsomPawnTrigger`,
 	this is a special trigger that teleports entering pawns (if they have a collision body).
+- `res://maps/gdtricks/misc/snap-env.tscn` - an example of `extends GsomPawnEnv`,
+	a special env that snaps facilitates snapping to moving platforms.
 - `res://controllers/fps/controller_fps.tscn` - how to control and switch between
 	several pawns, based on FPS-style input.
 - `res://characters/spec/char_spec.tscn` - a very simple no-clip character and pawn.